-- Minor's Counsel: Ask what does the child need to happen for child to be safe with a parent? - Parent's Counsel: Ask your client can you do this (ex. get a TRO, live with a relative, enter residential tx) to demonstrate your child will be safe with you? - Brainstorm with other counsel, social workers, family members, brainstorm with other coursel, social workers, tramity members, the child, investigators to identify ways the child can be safe with a parent.
-If applicable, what didn't work in the voluntary, pre-court involvement services and why didn't if work?
+Minor's Counsel: Ask - what does the child need to happen for child to be safe with a parent?

+Parent's Counsel: Ask your client - can you do this (ex. get a TRO, live with a relative, enter residential tx) to demonstrate your child will be safe with you?

+Brainstorm with other counsel, social workers, family members, the child, investigators to identify ways the child can be safe with a parent.
+If applicable, what didn't work in the voluntary, pre-court involvement services and why didn't it work?
 Has anything changed?
-Could something change to support the child being safe with the parent? - Hold the Agency to their burden to prove Reasonable Efforts vere made to prevent removal. - Contest the out-of-home detention recommendation n
+Could something change to support the child being safe with the parent?

+Hold the Agency to their burden to prove Reasonable Efforts were made to prevent removal.

+Contest the out-of-home detention recommendation

 WELF. & INST.
-CODE SECTION 322 WHAT Α DIFFERENCE 1 DAY MAY MAKE
+CODE SECTION 322 What a difference 1 day may make...

-- Time to explore options where the children can remain detained with a parent if not yet removed or if removed, explore options where children can be detained with parent - Time to clean an unsanitary home - Time for one parent to make alternate housing arrangements - Time for a relative to fly in to move in with the parent to be part of a safety plan - Enter residential treatment where a parent can reside with their child/ren - Time to clear a relative through ERFA - \sim Gather documentary evidence and prepare witnesses for contested Detention or for 309(d)(3) and 319(b)(3) arguments
+Time to explore options where the children can remain detained with a parent if not yet removed or if removed, explore options where children can be detained with parent

+- Time to clean an unsanitary home - Time for one parent to make alternate housing arrangements - Time for a relative to fly in to move in with the parent to be part of a safety plan - Enter residential treatment where a parent can reside with their child/ren - Time to clear a relative through ERFA - Gather documentary evidence and prepare witnesses for contested Detention